 OK, so about the gyms in France.
 Let me start out by saying my gym is closed for the next two weeks and I have to pay for the whole month anyway.
 Nope, it’s not closed for maintenance or construction.
 It’s France and everyone goes on vacation.
 Normal.

 So, before I kick off my list, just a quick reminder that I live in the Pays de la Loire region of France in a smallish town.
 Maybe bigger gym chains in larger cities are different.
-I also belonged to a gym in a Paris suburb when I first came to France teaching English, so some of my observations are based on that.
+I also belonged to a gym in a Paris suburb when I first came to France teaching English, so some of my observations are based on that as well.

 Here we go, the top differences between French gyms and American gyms: